oneMillionWorlds/TamarinOpenXrAndroidBindings/README_DEEP.md

 ## OpenXR headers

 The header files for the openXR calls (calls into the loader, not the system calls) are at `lib/src/main/native/include/openxr`.
-These are third party
+These are third party headers that allow our c to call the openXR loaded

+## OpenXR loader so files